 What is Linux screen?
 How to install It

 Sysadmins usually manage virtual servers using the Linux terminal.
 However, you can get more out of Terminal by implementing Linux Screen into your workflow.
-Linux Screen is a favorite among professional developers.
-So if you want to become a professional Sysadmin, don’t underestimate the It.
+Linux Screen is a favorite among professional developers, so don’t underestimate it if you want to become a professional Sysadmin.

-It may seem a bit difficult initially, but Linux Screen is easy to learn.
-It also offers unlimited possibilities.
+Although it may seem a bit difficult initially, Linux Screen is easy to learn and offers unlimited possibilities.
 It is a very useful management tool; after using it, you don’t need to look for an alternative.

 With this in mind, we will teach you how to enable and use Linux Screen to increase the flexibility of the Linux terminal.